Jimyzzp/7_segment_svg_captcha/README.md

 ![text](IMG/captcha_example_1.JPG)

 # The font
 First, we need a font which represents some characters.
 An easy and very simple is one which can be drawn in maximum of 7 lines, called 7 segment font.
-It's used by clocks and simple displays.
+It's used by clocks and calculators.
 Disadvantage: We can only use some characters of it, otherwise it would be too hard to recognize the right characters.

 ![text](IMG/7_segment_font.png)